FoamFactory/bubblez/README.md

 This configuration block can be run at any time, but is typically set up in the initializer section of an app's startup.
 If desired, configuration can happen separately.
 That is, you can initialize environments within your initializer file and then initialize endpoints within another section of the application.
 Just note that when endpoints are defined, it overwrites _all_ endpoints of a configuration, not just the ones you choose to change.

 ### Environments
+> :construction: Environment names used to be hardcoded into Bubbles.
+You can now access the current environment using `Bubbles::Resources.new.environment`.
+This section is left in the documentation for future reference, as we will eventually be adding back named environments (see FoamFactory/bubbles#23 for tracking information).

 Three environments are currently available to be set up within bubbles.
 These are:
   - `local_environment` : Designed to be used for a local API for development testing.
   - `staging_environment` : Designed to be used for a remote API for second-stage testing or production-like deployment.